MD2B Connect Physician ID # 56

 Although this position will largely be clinical, there may be opportunities to participate in projects in the preceptor's office.
 Since this preceptor has his own colon cancer advocacy program, projects may be available to support this program.
 The exact nature of the project, if available, will be at the discretion of the preceptor.

 Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
 Dr. Desai will provide the physician with guidelines which will improve the quality of the letter.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.
-Please note that the letter will be written on hospital letterhead.
+Please note that the letter will be written on hospital letterhead if requested by the student.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.